Hamburger

 LLC

 The UAE Companies Law does not prescribe any minimum share capital but the entity should have adequate capital to achieve the purposes of its incorporation and the capital shall consist of shares equal in value.
-Until recently, the generally accepted minimum share capital for an LLC registered in Dubai was AED 100,000 but we have now seen lower capitalization.
+Until recently, the generally accepted minimum share capital for an LLC registered in Dubai was AED10,000.
 Presently, there is no requirement to deposit the share capital in a UAE registered bank.
 It will suffice to include details of its share capital in the LLC's memorandum of association and to have the same duly notarized by the UAE notary public.
-The New Law may also set further capitalization requirements depending on the nature of the activity being carried and whether foreign investment will exceed 49 percent.

 Branch